EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/greetings-app.md

 * **Greetings file destination**: Where to write the greetings file to.
 Select one of:

-    * '/safe_data/PROJECT_DIRECTORY/': If selected, then the app will write a greetings file, `YYYYMMDD-HHMMSS-USER-greetings.txt` into your 'safe data' directory on the back-end.
+    * '/safe_data/PROJECT/': If selected, then the app will write a greetings file, `YYYYMMDD-HHMMSS-USER-greetings.txt` into your 'safe data' directory on the back-end.

-        Your 'safe data' directory is chosen to be the first `/safe_data/PROJECT_DIRECTORY` subdirectory found where `PROJECT_DIRECTORY` shares its name with one of the your user groups.
-For example, if you are a member of a user group `your-project` and there is a `/safe_data/your-project` directory, then that is the directory into which the file is written.
+        Your 'safe data' directory is chosen to be the first `/safe_data/PROJECT` subdirectory found where you are a member of a either user group called `PROJECT` or called `PREFIX-PROJECT`.
+For example, if there is a `/safe_data/yourproject` directory and you are a member of a `yourproject` or `someprefix-yourproject` user group, then `/safe_data/yourproject` is your 'safe data' directory into which the greetings file is written.
+If no such directory can be found, then the app will fail.

     * '$HOME': If selected, then the app will write a greetings file, `YYYYMMDD-HHMMSS-USER-greetings.txt` into your home directory on the back-end.